zengelan/eks-workshop/content/030_container/050_deploy/deploynodejs.md

   redis-master   ClusterIP   10.0.0.151   <none>        6379/TCP   8s
 ```

-Note: This manifest file creates a Service named redis-master with a set of labels that match the labels previously defined, so the Service routes network traffic to the Redis master Pod.
+<b>Note</b>: This manifest file creates a Service named redis-master with a set of labels that match the labels previously defined, so the Service routes network traffic to the Redis master Pod.